-GHG Emissions Issuers are excluded if they derive any revenue from Carbon Footprint fossil fuels or derive more than 5% of their revenue from GHG Intensity of Investee chemicals of concern and intensive farming.
-Companies Exposure to companies active in The Investment Manager's process control monitor
+Issuers are excluded if they derive any revenue from fossil fuels or derive more than 5% of their revenue from chemicals of concern and intensive farming.

 The Investment Manager's process control monitor includes carbon metrics including GHG emissions, GHG intensity, renewable energy consumption, and decarbonisation targets.
 Climate related controversies are flagged and if deemed material, then engagement is undertaken.